here to visit our COVID-19 Vaccine webpage.

 Effective January 15, 2022, GHC-SCW will cover the cost up to $12 per FDA-approved COVID-19 over-the-counter test

-($24 per two-pack) up to eight tests per month per member.
-This means you can submit for reimbursement for up to $12 per test ($24 per two-pack) for up to eight tests per month per member (four two-packs per member).
+($24 per two-pack) up to eight tests per 30 days per each member with GHC-SCW pharmacy benefit coverage.
+This means you can submit for reimbursement for up to $12 per test ($24 per two-pack) for up to eight tests per 30 days per member (four two-packs per member).

 Members can receive these over-the-counter COVID-19 tests at the pharmacy counter of any participating Navitus pharmacy location.

-- Click here for a list of participating Navitus pharmacy locations or search for a pharmacy location by zip code here.
+here for a list of participating Navitus pharmacy locations or search for a pharmacy location by zip code

 Over-the-Counter Testing Reporting